He stared back calmly without a word, as if accustomed to being threatened in such manner.

 “May I have my neck back?”

 “You were sleeping so peacefully I could have sworn you to be in some happy place,” he grinned, incognizant of the matters he was making light of.
-“You seem just a bit tense though… So I gather that was the ‘Need to See’ one.
-I do often get them mixed up….What did you see?”
+“However, now you seem a bit tense…”

 “You seriously didn’t see anything?
 I was asleep?”
-I dumbly questioned, still rather disoriented.
+I rhetorically inquired, still feeling fairly disoriented.

 “I’m not the person who took one… Much less chose the red one first.”

-“I thought you said you had forgotten which was which?”
+“I thought you said you didn’t know which was which?”

 “No, what I said precisely was that I couldn’t tell you which was which.”